 Harrison has funded healthcare for 82 patients in 10 countries.

-Magdalena is a 4-month-old baby boy from Tanzania.
+Gody is a two-month-old baby boy from Tanzania.
 He is the youngest of his mother's two children, and one of his father's five children.
 Gody's father works at a butcher shop and is able to get by and support his family.
 Gody has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Magdalena traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on February 21st.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Magdalena's clubfoot repair.
-After treatment, she will be able to walk easily.
+Fortunately, Gody traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on February 16th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Gody's clubfoot repair.
+After treatment, he will be able to walk easily.
 Gody’s mother shared, “we had a little money that we thought we could use to treat our baby but all that money has been used up with no successful treatment.
 Kindly help correct my baby’s feet.”